-Homework assignments must be submitted electronically via SVN.
+Completed homework assignments are to be handed in electronically, typically using Gradescope.
+You will receive an invitation to join Gradescope if you have enrolled in this class before the firt day of class.
+If you enrolled later, use the following code to join the Gradescope class: XV7RGW.
 If your submission is composed in part by handwritten answers, you will need to scan all your answer sheets and submit them electronically.
-If you do not have a personal scanner, scanning capabilities are available at various university libraries and also through the main CS office on the first floor of MCS - keep in mind that they have well defined business hours.
+If you do not have a personal scanner, scanning capabilities are available at various university libraries and also through the main CS office on the first floor of MCS-keep in mind that they have well defined business hours.
 Alternatively, you can use mobile apps (e.g. CamScanner) to scan documents using your phone camera.
 When doing so, please make sure that the resulting PDF file is readable.
-Once you have an electronic copy of your answers, use SVN to complete the submission process.
+Once you have an electronic copy of your answers, use Gradescope to complete the submission process.
+Regrading requests can be submitted directly via Gradescope.
+To be considered valid, a regrading request should clearly explain why your answer was graded incorrectly.